vitercik/vitercik.github.io/_pages/FAQ.md

 **Q: Can I do an internship in your lab?**

-A: Unfortunately, I don’t have internship positions (paid or unpaid) for students outside of Stanford, including high-school students.
+A: Unfortunately, I don’t have internship positions (paid or unpaid) for students outside of Stanford, including high school students.